kaelzhang/skema/doc/apis.md

   - If the value or return value is `false` or `Promise<false>`, then skip processing the current key;
   - Otherwise, not skip.
 - **default** `?(AsyncOrSyncFunc()|any)` The default value to be used If the `key` is not included in the `parent`.
 It could either be a function that returns the default value or a Promise, or just a value.
 If you need the default value to be a function, `default` should be a function that returns a function.
+- **optional** `?Boolean=false` Whether the property is optional.
+Notice that if the default value is provided, then it will always be optional.
+Defaults to `false`
 - **enumerable** `?Boolean=true` defaults to `true`
 - **configurable** `?Boolean=true` defaults to `true`
 - **writable** `?Boolean=true` defaults to `true`